microsoft/lage/docs/guide/cli.md

 job.
 In that situation, `lage` can ignore those files when calculating what has changed with the `--since` flag.

+#### include-dependencies
+_type: boolean_

+Include all transitive dependencies when running a command regardless of --scope, or --since.

 #### node
 _type: string[]_